Bacon Bits on the Nesco Snackmaster Pro

 Nutritional values are approximate.

-Make sure you rotate your trays every 2 hours or so when making sweet BBQ ground beef jerky on the Nesco Snackmaster Pro.
-The bottom trays will not dry quite as quickly as those on top will.
+Make sure you rotate your trays every 2 hours or so when making Pepperoni Jerky on the Nesco Snackmaster Pro.
+Or when making any jerky for that matter.
+The bottom trays will not dry as quickly as those on top.
 Rotating the trays will give you nice, even drying and perfect jerky on every level.
-I actually write numbers on my trays (using blue painter’s tape) so I can keep up with them as I rotate them.
-The numbers make is much easier.

 Check out my guide to using the Nesco Snackmaster Pro.
 You will be making fantastic jerky at home in no time at all!